Skip to main content

 What is morning sickness?

 Vomiting and nausea are the symptoms of morning sickness.
 Hormones related to pregnancy are to blame.
 In the first trimester, a lot of pregnant women experience it to some extent.
-Morning sickness is not limited to the morning; it can strike at any time of day.
-There are certain foods and scents that might make you feel queasy and even throw up.
-Some individuals appear to feel more ill when they are empty-handed.
+Morning sickness can strike at any time of day.
+Certain foods and scents might make you feel queasy and even throw up.
+If this symptom becomes difficult to manage, practical strategies — like those described in guides for easing morning sickness — can be helpful.
 In most cases, morning sickness subsides during the second trimester.

 Herbal pills and over-the-counter vitamins are available to help alleviate morning sickness.
 While it might not stop vomiting, taking vitamin B6 may assist with nausea.
 Supplements containing ginger may also reduce nausea.